mbrowniebytes/angular-search-language/README.md

  Code is based on the tutorial [Make Angular 4 app using GitHub API]( https://applyhead.com/angular-4-tutorial-make-angular-4-app-using-github-api/)

  Instead of searching for developers, the code now searches for recently updated repositories in GitHub.
  Also, the code was updated to work with Angular 5 and Bootstrap 4.
+ And of course the normal searching google, stackoverflow, and related offical documentations.

  Screenshot of application
  ![Screenshot of application](screenshot.png)